CISecurity/ArtifactExpressions/index.rst

 The table of contents below and in the sidebar should let you easily access the documentation for your topic of interest.
 You can also use the search function in the top left corner.

-The main documentation for the site is organized into sections for Artifact Types and Test Types.
-Both Artifact and Test Types are organized by "family".
+The main documentation for the site is organized into sections by “family” and Artifact Type.

-The "About Artifact Expressions" section provides background information on Artifact Types, Test Types, and their usage in Artifact Expressions.
+The “About Artifact Expressions” section outlines what to expect from this documentation along with some key terms used throughout.

+The “Change Log” lists releases beginning January 2022, with the newest at the top.

+The "How to Use This Guide" describes how to best use this documentation.
+This serves as a guide to help you find the information you need.

-The "Terms of Use" section provides the terms of use policy.
+The “Terms of Use” section provides the terms of use policy.

-The "Contributing" section provides details on how you can contribute to the development of Artifact Expressions.

 .. toctree::
    :maxdepth: 1